 For more information, please, have a look at Bitergia’s speakerdeck presentation where there are more details, using Openstack as case of study.
 As a disclaimer I will say that the dataset presented for Openstack is only based in commits.
 This means that there are some very well known limitations, but there is no more time in a 30 minutes presentation to deal with them.

-For specific questions about the presentation or other inquiries, please do not hesitate to contact us at info at bitergia dot com.
+For specific questions about the presentation or other inquiries, please do not hesitate to contact us.